-It not usually something that you think about when you’re preparing lessons but an important factor regarding training outcomes, is How long should a lesson be?
-The other perspective is how long can a lesson take to deliver properly?
+It not usually something that you think about, but an important factor regarding training outcomes, is How long should a lesson be?
+The other perspective is ‘How long would it take to learn this?

 I just read recently that if you spend long enough following someone on social media you’ll learn who they truly are—they’re political alignment, they’re sense of humor, they’re beliefs etc. To an extent I find this to be true, especially when someone’s back is up to the wall, you’ll see their true nature.
 You’ll see what they will do to survive, and who they’ll sacrifice along the way or . . . you will see something extraordinary.